 You can boost your running energy by:

-- eating foods that are rich with B vitamins
+- eating foods that are rich in B vitamins

 - eating foods with complex carbs

 - taking B multi-vitamins